Norse Peak Wilderness

 Norse Peak Wilderness is a 52,315 acre designated wilderness area located in central Washington in the United States.
 It protects the portion of the Cascade Range north of Chinook Pass (Highway 410), south of Naches Pass (Naches Trail), and east of Mount Rainier National Park.
 It is bordered by the William O. Douglas Wilderness to the south.
-The wilderness is named for a prominent peak which overlooks Crystal Mountain Ski Area.
+The wilderness is named for Norse Peak, a prominent peak which overlooks Crystal Mountain Ski Area.
 Roughly triangular, it is about 10 miles (16 km) across and contains no roads.

 History

 The Norse Peak Wilderness was established by the 1984 Washington State Wilderness bill and is managed by the Mount Baker-Snoqualmie National Forest.
 This area was heavily grazed by domestic sheep between 1890 and 1950.
 The area south of Norse Peak Wilderness within Morse Creek drainage was once known as the Summit Mining District and was a popular mineral activity area between 1885 and 1920.
 The placer mineral content in this area was poor but historic remains of this earlier mining activity are still evident.

 A 2017 wildfire blackened more than 50,000 acres, closing several forest roads and popular camp sites in the area.